 If you have indicated you do not wish to be contacted by us for marketing purposes, we will retain your details on a 'do not contact' list to help ensure that we do not contact you accidentally.
 However, we may still need to contact you if you carry on dealing with us, including (but not limited to):

-- Fulfilling your membership such as sending out the magazine and sending renewal reminders
+- fulfilling your membership such as sending out the magazine and sending renewal reminders

-- Processing a donation you make or any continuing Direct Debit
+- processing a donation you make or any continuing Direct Debit

-- Providing you with information you need in order to participate in an activity, event or campaign for which you have registered
+- providing you with information you need in order to participate in an activity, event or campaign for which you have registered

-- Sending you information you've requested or shop orders placed
+- sending you information you've requested or shop orders placed

-- Providing your updated details to your local Support Group Leader if you’ve asked to keep hearing from them directly
+- providing your updated details to your local support group leader if you’ve asked to keep hearing from them directly

-- Explaining and apologising where we have made a mistake
+- explaining and apologising where we have made a mistake

-- Dealing with future legal claims in connection with a contract we have with you.
+- dealing with future legal claims in connection with a contract we have with you.

 Storing your data

 When you give us your details, you agree to us recording your details on our secure database, so we can provide you with the best possible service every time you contact us.
-We hold your personal information for as long as required to provide you with the information or services you have requested, to administer your relationship with us, to inform our research into macular conditions, to inform our supporters’ preferences, to comply with the law or to ensure we do not communicate with people who no longer wish to hear from us.
+We hold your personal information for as long as required to provide you with the information or services you have requested, to administer your relationship with us, to inform our research into macular conditions, to record our supporters’ communications preferences, to comply with the law or to ensure we do not communicate with people who no longer wish to hear from us.

 We have adopted a data retention policy that sets out the different periods we retain personal information for in respect of these relevant purposes.
 The criteria we use for determining these retention periods is based on various legal requirements; the purpose for which we hold data and whether there is a legitimate reason for continuing to store it (such as in order to deal with any future legal disputes); and guidance issued by relevant regulatory authorities including, but not limited to, the Information Commissioner's Office (ICO).